Email Copywriting is the backbone of your email marketing campaign.

 Showing your personality in the email copy is different than personalization but still a part of it.

-The idea is to build connection through reliability and authenticity.
+The idea is to build connections through reliability and authenticity.

 When you share a part of your personality in your content, it looks like coming from a person and not some robot or corporation.